 |Home | MyESC | Site Index|

-Physiological psychology is an integral part of modern psychology, playing an increasingly important part in the development of the discipline.
-Brain and Behavior is a survey of physiological systems and how they relate to behavior.
-The course will focus on basic concepts in neuroscience and how brain mechanisms mediate sensation, motivation, learning, and abnormal behavior.
-For the first half of the course, students will be introduced to the cellular components of the central and peripheral nervous systems, neurotransmitters, and cellular communication.
-In the second half, students will apply these concepts to the study of behavior.
+This course is a survey of neurophysiological systems and how they affect mood, thinking, and behavior.
+This area of study is an integral part of modern psychology, and is an increasingly important area of study in the field of psychology.
+This course will focus on basic concepts of neuroscience and how brain mechanisms mediate sensation, motivation, emotion, learning, and abnormal behavior.
+Students will be introduced to the cellular components of the central and peripheral nervous systems, neurotransmitters, and cellular communication, then will apply these concepts to the study of behavior.

 This course fully meets the General Education requirement in Natural Sciences.

 NOTE: This course was previously offered as Behavioral Neuroscience: Introductory.
 Students, who completed 282274, cannot take Brain and Behavior.

 This online course is offered through Online Learning.
 You can take this as an individual course or as part of an online degree program, with term starts in March, May, September, November and January.
 View current term offerings and all online courses.
 Click here to register for online courses.

 Other Areas: The Arts | Business, Management & Economics | Community & Human Services | Communications, Humanities & Cultural Studies | Educational Studies | Historical Studies | Human Development | Labor Studies | Nursing | Science, Math & Technology | Social Science

 Meets General Education Requirement In: Natural Sciences-Full

 Term(s) Offered (Subject to Change) : Spring 1.
 Summer.
 Fall 1.